garretthaima/kingdom-of-dindarth/world-info/kingdoms.md

 **Politics:**
 - Capitalism
 - Ruled by a council of noble families.
+    - Onyxborn - led by Kroal (oldest member, very traditional, speaks slowly).
+    - Irontongue - led by Grimmic (innovative, open to change, avoids conflict).
+    - Oplalmane - led by Hedrus (youngest member, headstrong, dislikes other kingdoms).
+    - Coppershield - led by Bhaal (trade savvy, looks for opportunity, quick-whitted).
+    - Coalheart - led by Thremen (doesn’t like to talk, prefers to work/fight/drink, respects strength).
 - Families are represented by a patriarch who designates his successor (not always the patriarch’s son).
 - Relative influence and power are determined by each family’s mining output.
 - When mines from different families intersect or claim the same ore vein, the council intervenes and determines ownership.